The question for many when trying to decide between Italy or Spain, is what separates these European holiday destinations from each other?

 If you’re feeling adventurous then get the ferry from Ibizia to Formentera – the smallest of Spain’s Balearic islands.
 The beaches here are beautiful and the water is crystal clear and Caribbean-esque.
 As it’s quite remote, there are very few tourists in comparison to other parts of Spain too.

-If you pry yourself away from the coast you’ll find Spain has a huge amount to offer inland.
+If you pry yourself away from the sand you’ll find Spain has a huge amount to offer inland too.
 Take a visit to El Tajo de Ronda – a spectacular gorge not far from the Costa del Sol, which has a town perched on the clifftop above.
 It almost looks like a movie set.

 At the opposite end of the country is the majestic Pyrenees mountain range in the north.
 Made up of over 200 mountains that are over 3000 meters tall, this region is comprised of quaint villages in the foothills connected by some of Europe’s best hiking trails.
 It’s a great place to go camping too – as we’ve written about before.